Natural Bridge State Park (Wisconsin): Cultural history

 An archaeological excavation of the rock shelter was conducted in 1957 by Warren L. Wittry of the Wisconsin Historical Society.
 His team found evidence of human use over a long time period.
 The remains of 50 vertebrate and 15 mollusc species were identified.
 The oldest artifacts were pieces of charred wood, presumably from fire pits, which were dated to between 9000 and 8000 BCE.
 This would make it the oldest documented site of human occupation in the upper Midwest.
 There were also artifacts such as antler-scrapers dating back to six to seven thousand years ago.
 Evidence indicates that the shelter was used only periodically at first, perhaps as a hunting or seasonal camp.
 Later it was inhabited year-round.

 The natural bridge has been a tourist attraction for modern visitors since 1870.
 The state park was established in 1972, and the following year 60 acre centered on the arch were given a further level of protection as Natural Bridge and Rockshelter State Natural Area.
 In 1978 the Raddatz Rockshelter was listed on the National Register of Historic Places.

 Recreation

-Natural Bridge State Park is open year-round but unstaffed.
-Visitors needing a parking pass for their vehicle must purchase one from a self-registration stand.
-Amenities at the park are limited to picnic tables and restrooms.
-There is no overnight camping.
+There are no amenities at the park.

 There are two trails in the park, totalling about 3.5 mi.
 The arch and rock shelter are short distance up the Indian Moccasin Nature Trail, which then loops further through the wooded hills.
 Signs along the trail interpret the medicinal uses of many native plants.
 The longer Whitetail Hiking Trail leads across the highway to the less-used southern half of the park.

 The southern portion of the park is open for hunting during parts of autumn.